SebastianSzczepanski/interview-homework-mobile/frontend/README.md

+# To the reviewer 👋:

+Thanks for taking the time to review my task!
+I just wanted to clarify a few things that might come up during the review — I’ll try to summarize everything here.

+The app consists of four screens: a product list, a cart, a product details view, and a screen for adding products to the warehouse.
+I used Redux with RTK Query as the state manager.
+While this might seem like a heavy choice for such a small app, the task mentioned that the solution should be scalable — and this setup definitely supports that.

+I assumed the product list could get pretty long, so I implemented pagination on the frontend, assuming the backend would support it too.

+Another assumption was that the product would have a separate endpoint returning detailed data.
+On the product details screen, I simulate an API request, even though I technically already have all the data from the list view.
+But in a real-world scenario, calling a dedicated endpoint would probably be necessary.

+To mock API responses, I used Faker.js — that’s why you’ll notice different data when selecting a product on the list vs. viewing it on the details screen.
+This is because the details view fetches data from a different endpoint, and unfortunately, I don’t have a way to keep the mocked data consistent across both.

+The project already included predefined styles, so I assumed you wanted to keep them as-is.
+In a real production app, I’d prefer to use a styling library like Unistyles, or even a component library like Tamagui or Gluestack.

+If you have any questions, I’d be happy to answer them.
+Enjoy the review!

 # React Native application for Warehouse

 This repository serves as the scaffold of the application that is a part of the interview process for candidates attending on the position in CloudTalk.